mattjrumble/fencing-ELO-rankings/README.md

     Manually convert the info on the pages into a consistent format with competition name, weapon, date, download link, and any extra info.
     Put all that info in competitions.json.

+2. TODO: Download the results from every event in competitions.json. enguardeservice stuff will need special handling.
+Have a metafile for each event.